dead8309/better-auth-mcp-hono/README.md

 ### Getting started

 Make sure you have Neon set up and configured with your database.
-Create a .dev.vars file with the `DATABASE_URL` key and value (see: `.dev.vars.example`).

 ### Project structure